Government Affairs

 Status

-On Sept.
-29, ABC submitted comments with a coalition of industry stakeholders urging CEQ to withdraw the proposed rule, which would reverse critical streamlining provisions of the ABC-supported 2020 NEPA rule.
-While technically implementing some of the much-needed, bipartisan NEPA reforms supported by ABC in the Fiscal Responsibility Act, the comments outline how the proposed rule seeks to undermine and weaken the FRA’s reforms and therefore defies the intent of Congress to provide certainty regarding permitting of critical infrastructure projects.
+Prior to the publication of the Phase 2 final rule, on Sept.
+29, 2023, ABC submitted comments with a coalition of industry stakeholders urging the CEQ to withdraw its July 31 NEPA Phase 2 proposed rule, which would reverse critical streamlining provisions of the ABC-supported 2020 NEPA rule.
+The comments outline how the proposed rule seeks to undermine and weaken the bipartisan NEPA reforms supported by ABC in the Fiscal Responsibility Act and therefore defies the intent of Congress to provide certainty regarding permitting of critical infrastructure projects.

 Desired Outcome

 ABC supports NEPA modernization that creates a coordinated, predictable and transparent method for permitting.
-ABC will continue to advocate for sensible reforms, such as “one federal decision” language included in the 2021 Infrastructure Investment and Jobs Act, to ensure that projects are completed on time and on budget while protecting communities and the environment.
+ABC will continue to advocate for sensible reforms, such as “one federal decision” language included in the 2021 Infrastructure Investment and Jobs Act, to ensure that project completion on time and on budget while protecting communities and the environment.

 Status